-At Broadstone Hall Primary School we follow Stockport's procedures for dealing with children that go missing from school/college - missing-from-school/college, and adhere the guidance set out by the DfE-Children Missing Education - Statutory guidance.
-All staff are aware that children going missing, particularly repeatedly, are potentially vulnerable to harm including abuse and neglect, such as sexual abuse or exploitation and child criminal exploitation.
+At Broadstone Hall Primary School we follow Stockport's procedures for dealing with children that go missing from school/college - missing-from-school/college, and adhere the guidance set out by the DfE-Children Going Missing, Particularly repeatedly, are potentially vulnerable to harm including abuse, neglect and exploitation, such as sexual abuse or exploitation and child criminal exploitation.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.